Many or all companies we feature compensate us. Compensation and editorial

 How to use a HELOC to pay off student loans

-So, if you’ve weighed the advantages and disadvantages, and decided that a HELOC is a worthwhile choice for paying off your student loan debt, here are the steps you’ll need to take next.
+If you’ve weighed the advantages and disadvantages and decided a HELOC is a worthwhile way to pay off your student loan debt, here are the steps you’ll need to take next.

 1. Figure out how much equity you have

-The first step in determining how much you can borrow with a HELOC is figuring out how much equity you currently have in your home.
+The first step in determining how much you can borrow with a HELOC is calculating how much equity you have in your home

-This means that your loan-to-value (or LTV) is 25%, as you have borrowed 25% of what your house is worth.
-LTV is calculated by dividing the amount you owe by your home’s market value, and this number is important in determining how much you can borrow with your new HELOC.
+Your loan-to-value ratio (LTV) is 25%; you’ve borrowed 25% of what your house is worth.
+Calculate LTV by dividing the amount you owe by your home’s market value.
+This number is important in determining how much you can borrow with your new HELOC.

-Keep in mind that you can’t borrow all of your equity with a HELOC.
-Most lenders will not allow you to go above 80% combined LTV (or CLTV).
-CLTV is the same thing as LTV, except that it factors your HELOC amount into the equation along with your mortgage amount.
+You can’t borrow 100% of your equity with a HELOC.
+Most lenders will not allow you to go above 80% combined LTV (CLTV).
+CLTV is the same as LTV, except it factors your HELOC amount into the equation along with your mortgage amount.

-Since a HELOC is secured by your home’s equity, it can sometimes be easier to obtain than other types of unsecured products, such as personal loans.
-However, your credit score and credit history are still important, and you’ll be expected to qualify for your HELOC based on the lender’s requirements.
+Because a HELOC is secured by your home’s equity, it can sometimes be easier to obtain than other types of unsecured products, such as personal loans.
+However, your credit score and credit history are still important, and you must qualify for your HELOC based on the lender’s requirements.

-While these can vary from one lender to the next, a credit score requirement of 620+ is typical.
-Lenders will also want to see that you have a positive history of on-time payments and that you maintain a reasonable debt-to-income ratio (DTI), usually 40% or less.
+These can vary from one lender to the next, but a credit score requirement of 620 or better is typical.
+Lenders will also want to see a positive history of on-time payments and a reasonable debt-to-income ratio (DTI)—often 40% or less.

-Many lenders offer loan pre-approval opportunities.
-Depending on where your credit score stands, you can see your offers and potential interest rates without dinging your credit.
+Many lenders offer loan preapproval opportunities.
+Depending on where your credit score stands, you can see your offers and potential interest rates without harming your credit.

 3. Compare lenders and offers

-Once you’ve gotten some pre-approved offers, it’s time to compare quotes to see which lender is the best option for you.
-The interest rates are important, but so are other factors like closing costs and fees.
+Once you’ve gotten several preapproval offers, it’s time to compare quotes to see which lender is the best option for you.
+The interest rates are important, but so are other factors, such as closing costs and fees.

 Also, keep in mind that HELOC interest rates are variable, so they can change over time.